 About Me, my gear, and this website

-My photo gear today (May 2011):
+My photo gear today (June 2015):

-I have had a very good Canon 500mm f/4.0 L IS USM, but the weight and bulkiness got tiresome.
-I also had a 400mm f/5.6 L USM which was great for its fast autofocus and sharp images.
-I sold that one to buy a 300mm f/4.0 L IS USM.
-This because I sometimes needed IS, and a shorter focal length.
-But I found the 300mm + Extender to be tedious with the on-off again with the Extender.
+My first digital SLR camera gear was a Canon 20D and a 400mm f/5.6 L USM which was a perfect lens for its fast autofocus and sharp images.
+The light weight and comfortable handling made it my favourite for a long time.
+But I sold it to buy a 300mm f/4.0 L IS USM.
+This because I sometimes needed IS, a shorter focal length, or needed to get closer to the subjects.
+But I found the 300mm + 1.4x Extender to be tedious with the on-off again with the Extender.

-My birding gear today (May 2011):
+My birding gear today (July 2015):

 I have had many binoculars in my day.
 But I still love my old Leitz Trinovid 8x40 B and have no other.
-But if I wasn't concerned of the weight I would definitely buy the ZEISS Victory 10x42 T* FL.
-I am still contemplating the Zeiss for special occasions and a Leica Trinovid 8x20 for daily use.

 I use the tiny Opticron Mighty Midget Travelscope.
 I use the 40862M HDF T eyepiece with the MM2 V2 ED which gives me a 12-36x magnification.
 It is a great little scope for us who already carry a lot of gear in form of photographic equipment.